Academic and Professional Skills

 This module aims to increase the student’s ability practically around the horse, whilst delving deeper into the research surrounding the overall care.
 The module will prepare students to work safely around the college horse to ensure they can work independently with the horses within other modules.

-This module aims to develop a practical understanding of a range of training methods and behavioural modification techniques through theory and practical sessions.
+This module aims to develop a practical understanding of a range of training methods, behaviour evaluation and behavioural modification techniques through theory and practical sessions.

 Experimental design and data analysis are core themes in this module.
 It will introduce concepts of statistical testing and further develop skills in presenting and interpreting results of scientific investigations.
 The module will give students vital skills in formulating research questions and designing an effective experiment.